ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 ### Zero count

 You can enter a Zero quantity for the products that are missing from the store.
-Type in "0*" and press Enter followed by the affected product code.

 Each zero count is interpreted as the product or lot having "0 pcs" in the final reconciliation document.